estuary/flow/site/docs/reference/Connectors/materialization-connectors/SQLServer/google-cloud-sql-sqlserver.md

-# Amazon RDS for SQL Server
+# Google Cloud SQL for SQLServer

 This connector materializes Flow collections into tables in a Microsoft SQLServer database.